snorwin/powercoders/docs/networking.md

         ```
         oc get routes
         ```
-    3. Try to connect to the `https://HOST` of the `Route` using the browser.
+    3. Try to connect to the `https://HOST` of the `Route` using the browser in order to test the route.